 For a while, client-server practice management systems were the only option.
 Servers are hosted on-site at your practice and you are responsible for hardware installation, maintenance, security, and upgrades.
 But today, cloud systems outsource the hard work of dealing with hardware to the vendor.
 Within cloud systems, there are cloud-hosted solutions and cloud-based solutions.
 Heres the break-down:

 - Cloud-Hosted Model: Mostly based on an application service provider (ASP), a cloud-hosted vendor provides a contractual service to host and manage your server remotely.
 Software must be downloaded or installed on the devices accessing the system.

-- Cloud-Based Model: Also known as software-as-a-service (Saas), a cloud-based system is made available to users, from any location via an Internet browser, essentially, a through a website.
+- Cloud-Based Model: Also known as Software-as-a-Service (SaaS), a cloud-based system is made available to users, from any location via an Internet browser.

 1. Can You Access Your Data From a Variety of Devices?

 Because all you need is an Internet connection and browser, it is easy to gain secure access to your data from a variety of devices using a cloud-based system.
 You have the ability to go room-to-room with a tablet in hand to deliver an efficient visit, or even take your work home if you need to.